glaukiol1/Gago/README.md

 gago currently:

 - Lexes all tokens correctly
-- Parses some simple expressions to AST
+- Parses some expressions to AST
 - Is able to run the AST available right now (in the VM)
-- Has a builtin module, which will be extended.
+- Has a builtin module and module system.
+- Is able to run defined Go functions inside the Gago script.

 Taking the project further is the main goal.
 Making a simple language which can run just like any programming language would be a end goal.
 Once Gago is ready to run some of the more basic code, running benchmarks will be added.